apptainer/singularity-userdocs/contributing.rst

 We (like almost all open source software providers) have a documentation dilemma… We tend to focus on the code features and functionality before working on documentation.
 And there is very good reason for this: we want to share the love so nobody feels left out!

-You can contribute to the documentation by sending a `pull request <https://help.github.com/articles/about-pull-requests/>`_ on our repository for documentation.
+You can contribute to the documentation by `raising an issue to suggest an improvement <https://github.com/sylabs/singularity-userdocs/issues>`_ or by sending a `pull request <https://help.github.com/articles/about-pull-requests/>`_ on `our repository for documentation <https://github.com/sylabs/singularity-userdocs>`_.

 The current documentation is generated with: